mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 Ensuring unique names across a code base is sometimes not feasible, or not desirable; in this case, try to use namespacing while still hiding the module layout the best you can.

 In accordance with our recommendation on module layouts, it is also useful to ensure that a single public object is exposed in a single location.
-Ensuring unique public location for each object removes any ambiguity on the user side as to where to import the object from.
+Ensuring a unique public location for each object removes any ambiguity on the user side as to where to import the object from.
 It also helps documentation generators that try to cross-reference objects: with several locations, they cannot know for sure which one is the best to reference (which path is best to use and display in the generated documentation).
 With a fully hidden layout, all objects are *only* exposed in the top-level module, so there is no ambiguity.
 With partially hidden layouts, or completely public layouts, make sure to declare your public API so that each object is only exposed in a single location.
 Example:

 ```tree
 my_package/